Is a care home the right move?

 It can be helpful to think about different aspects of your current home as well as your future needs when making a decision about your housing options.
 To help you consider how suitable your current home is for you use The Elderly Accomodation Counsel free online Housing Options Tool.

 Before deciding on a move to a care home, it’s important to know the difference between the main types of accommodation available for older people.

-Sometimes referred to as sheltered accommodation, this describes a group of self-contained houses or flats supported by a manager, with access to 24-hour emergency help.
-This is offered on a rental or leasehold basis and can include at-home care.
+Sometimes referred to as sheltered accommodation or retirement housing, this describes a group of self-contained houses, bungalows or flats supported by a manager, with access to 24-hour emergency help.
+This is offered on a rental or leasehold basis and can include at-home care, also called extra care.

 This describes a variety of rental and leasehold properties set out in a village development.
 They offer independence with a sense of community, access to leisure facilities and the option to build in at-home care if required.
 Some retirement villages also have a care home on-site.

 Was this information helpful?

 Your comments help us understand the things users of our website find easy and useful as well as identify areas we can improve.